BruceGitHub/Q-A/README.md

 # Q-A
-Collections of questions and answer for architecture, programming, design
+Collections of note and links about architecture, programming, design